econandrew/untemplate/README.md

+Note - this is a really impractical implementation of a basically sound specification (it compiles templates into a giant regex which is then impossible to debug).

 # Untemplate - a python untemplating engine

 Popular templating engines take a text template, which is literal output text interpersed with variables, control statements, etc, and produce a literal text output.
 For example, the canonical `format_template` functions works as follows: